 Choose the topics you'd like to practice from our extensive exercise list.

-Python Beginner Exercises consist of some 125+ exercises that can be solved by beginners coders and newcomers to Python world.
+Python Beginner Exercises consist of some 125+ exercises that can be solved by beginner coders and newcomers to the Python world.

-Majority of the exercises are online and interactive which offers an easier and convenient entry point for beginners.
+Majority of these exercises are online and interactive which offers an easier and convenient entry point for beginners.

-You can start exercising with making variable assignments and move on to most fundamental data types in Python:
+You can start exercising with making variable assignments and move on with the most fundamental data types in Python:

 Exercise 1: print() function | (3) : Get your feet wet and have some fun with the universal first step of programming.